 - Open the Set learning tool.

 - " use the create mode (default)

-- Shuffle one set of cards showing 2 to 5 and place them face down in a pile.
-Use the Representation Cards (dots, fingers, numerals, die).
+- Shuffle one set of cards showing 4 to 10 and place them face down in a pile.
+Use the Representation Cards (dots, fingers, numerals, dice).

 - 1. Ask your child to draw a card and tell you the number that is represented. - 2.
-Have your child show you that quantity using one shape from the set tool. - 3.
-Have your child show the same quantity using two shapes. - 4.
-Have your child show the same quantity using any combination of attributes (shape, colour, size, face). - 5.
+Have your child show you that quantity using one shape from the set tool. - " have your child organize this quantity using a ten-frame - 3.
+Ask your child to show the same quantity using two shapes. - 4.
+Have your child show the same quantity using any combination of attributes (shape, colour, size, face) - 5.
 Clear the workspace using the recycle icon. - 6.
 Repeat as desired.

-4 using one shape
+8 using one shape

-4 using two shapes
+8 using two shapes

-4 using mixed attributes
+8 using mixed attributes

-Your child may count the number of dots on the die and then count the same number of objects.
+Your child may count the number of dots on the dice and then count the same number of objects.

 How did you know how many objects you needed to show?
 How do you know you have shown enough objects?
 Why is it okay to use different types of objects for the same number?
+How does the ten-frame help you know the number of objects?